jackpickard1985/p5Js/README.md

-Javascript written for a creative coding workshop I ran at Camp Wildfire, UK, produced in the p5.js  web editor
+Javascript written for a creative coding workshop I ran at Camp Wildfire Festival, UK, produced in the p5.js  web editor

 Includes animations that respond to the mouse cursor and mouse clicks, used as an example for teaching purposes